The Renegade (wrestler)

 Richard L. Wilson (October 16, 1965 – February 23, 1999) was an American professional wrestler.
 He was best known for his tenure in World Championship Wrestling (WCW) under the ring name The Renegade, where he was a one-time WCW World Television Champion.

 Early life

 Wilson was born in Marietta, Georgia, and lived an abusive childhood; his father was in jail for his involvement in a car accident, and his stepfather frequently beat him.
-He worked as a male exotic dancer in the New England area.
+He worked as an exotic dancer in the New England area.

 Professional wrestling career

 Early career (1990–1995)

 Wilson went to Boston to train for a wrestling career under the tutelage of Killer Kowalski, but Kowalski never trained him, so Richard Byrne, one of Kowalski's students, continued his in-ring education.
 Wilson debuted on May 26, 1990 for a television taping for the North Carolina–based North American Wrestling Association, losing a match to Robert Fuller, which aired on July 14.
 In 1992, he joined Killer Kowalski's International Wrestling Federation under the ring name "Rio, Lord of the Jungle"; the character included him banging on his chest like a gorilla and wearing a loincloth.
 During his early career, Wilson wrestled for the Japanese promotion WAR and the New England independent circuit.
 Wilson worked a try-out match for the World Wrestling Federation on an August 18, 1993, taping of WWF Superstars, facing The Brooklyn Brawler.